-4. SUBJECT INFORMATION
+4. PARTICIPANT INFORMATION

 Summary statistics (arithmetic mean, standard deviation [SD], median, minimum and maximum for continuous variables) will be presented by age group and dose level.
-Frequency tables for categorical data will also be provided.
+Frequency tables for categorical data will also be provided overall, and by age group and dose level.